guohanli/cv-project/README.md

 ├── src
 │   ├── api : where you expose the api of your model, one model one file.
 │   ├── app.py : entry point for the project.
+│   ├── utils.py : some handy functions you will regret missing.
 │   └── model : where you write methods to load model and inference.
 └── test : where you test whether your api works.